 You can use T-SEDA to carry out an inquiry into dialogue in your learning setting.
-This will help you become more aware of what dialogue is like at the moment, find out what good-quality dialogue is and how to listen for it, and decide what you want to find out about dialogue in your setting.
-The T-SEDA toolkit is designed to be both supportive and flexible.
+During this inquiry, you'll become more aware of what dialogue is like at the moment, find out what good quality dialogue is and how to listen for it, and decide what you want to find out about dialogue in your classroom.
+The T-SEDA toolkit has been designed to be both supportive and flexible.
 It's a step-by-step guide, but you can also adapt and add to any of the materials according to your own needs and interests.